-Trying to increase your conversion rates can seem like playing a game of darts blindfolded, aimlessly throwing out darts without knowing what’s causing you to hit your target.
+Split testing, or as known as A/B testing, can increase your conversion rates by miles.
+For some people, it seems like playing a game of darts blindfolded, aimlessly throwing out darts without knowing what’s causing you to hit your target.

-You can change your website’s design, content, or implement different marketing campaigns, but ultimately still decide that the only thing increasing your conversions is a fine line between good lack and sheer chance.
-A/B testing, however, can help to eliminate that blindfold.
+You can change your website’s design, content, or implement different marketing campaigns, to ultimately decide that the only thing increasing your conversions is a fine line between good lack and sheer chance.
+A/B testing, however, can help to eliminate that blindfold. 🎯

 An important thing to research in this stage too is your audience.
 Sometimes it can be all too tempting to Google “Successful Split Testing Campaigns” and try to mimic what’s worked for others.
 However, every audience demographic is different, so it’s crucial to study your distinct target customers to know how to best target them.
 Make sure you really know them before you set out to speak to them.
 This will make all the difference in a prosperous A/B campaign.

 After that, review your distinct goals – do you want to increase your web traffic, conversions, shares, or email subscribers?

 Setting out distinct, actionable goals gives you something to actively measure and assess.
 You can also use this opportunity to review your business objective – making sure it’s both relevant and realistic.

 You can, for example, say you want to increase your lead generation sign-ups on your blog by 30%, and then use your split tests to see which marketing effort is making your goals more feasible.
 Or you can say you want to increase your monthly sales by 70%.
 These kinds of goals are beneficial because they can actually be quantified and measured.